Here’s when Hell’s Kitchen restaurant will open in San Diego County - NewsBreak

 Here’s when Hell’s Kitchen restaurant will open in San Diego County

-SAN DIEGO – Officials with Harrah’s Resort Southern California on Tuesday announced the opening date for the highly anticipated Hell’s Kitchen restaurant set to open in San Diego County.
+SAN DIEGO – Harrah’s Resort Southern California on Tuesday announced the opening date for the highly anticipated Hell’s Kitchen restaurant set to open in San Diego County.

 The eatery, which will be the first location in California, will open to the public on Friday, August 12, at 4 p.m. and will have room to accommodate more than 330 guests at a time.
-Reservations are now open and can be made here, according to Harrah’s officials.
+Reservations are now open and can be made here , according to Harrah’s.Local Hell’s Kitchen restaurant is nearly here — and they’re hiring

 The restaurant is inspired by the long-running FOX television show where dueling chefs craft dishes for judges, including renowned culinary expert and head chef, Gordon Ramsay.

-In June, officials shared the first renderings of the restaurant, which can be found below:
+In June, Harrah’s shared the first renderings of the restaurant, which can be found below:

 The Southern California location will be the third of its kind in the U.S. and the first in California.
 Ramsay’s other two Hell’s Kitchen restaurants in the U.S. are located in Las Vegas and Lake Tahoe, while another venue is located in Dubai.

-For more information on Hell’s Kitchen, Harrah’s Resort, or to book a reservation for the restaurant, click here.
+For more information on Hell’s Kitchen, Harrah’s Resort, or to book a reservation for the restaurant, click here .Copyright 2022 Nexstar Media Inc. All rights reserved.
+This material may not be published, broadcast, rewritten, or redistributed.